-It is exciting... you are going to build the home of your dreams…the beach house…
+It is exciting... you are building the home of your dreams…the beach house that will…

 To bring the vision of Waters Edge to life, Palmilla’s team tapped DTJ Design, an industry leader in architecture, planning, and landscape design.

 DTJ, an award-winning architecture firm, is internationally recognized for integrating natural landscapes with urban planning.
 They have created some of the world’s most exciting resort communities, and DTJ brings all that experience and creativity to Waters Edge.

 We spoke with Jason Cheng, Waters Edge Lead Architect and Designer about Palmilla’s spectacular new village.
 “We begin every project by walking the land,” said Cheng.
 “And the dunes, lakes, shoreline, and natural contours of the land itself got us so excited to create something magical at Waters Edge.”

 In creating Waters Edge, McCombs Properties agreed with DTJ’s nature-first direction, which suggested fewer but higher quality lots on this vast 165-acre parcel of coastline.
 This allows all residents the opportunity for memorable views and likewise for the public to enjoy this unique flowing streetscape.